Chart Color Schemes

 Thirroul - Austinmer - Coalcliff demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Thirroul-Austinmer-Coalcliff shows significant superiority over broader benchmarks.
-As of 2016, 44.9% of residents aged 15 and above held university qualifications, compared to 21.3% in the rest of NSW and 25.2% in the SA4 region.
-Bachelor degrees were most common at 26.7%, followed by postgraduate qualifications (13.6%) and graduate diplomas (4.6%).
-Vocational credentials were also prevalent, with 29.7% of residents aged 15 and above holding such qualifications – advanced diplomas accounted for 10.8% and certificates for 18.9%.
+Educational attainment in Thirroul-Austinmer-Coalcliff significantly surpasses broader benchmarks.
+As of the latest data, 44.9% of residents aged 15 years and above hold university qualifications, compared to 21.3% in Rest of NSW and 25.2% in the SA4 region.
+Bachelor degrees are the most common at 26.7%, followed by postgraduate qualifications (13.6%) and graduate diplomas (4.6%).
+Trade and technical skills also feature prominently, with 29.7% of residents aged 15 years and above holding vocational credentials – advanced diplomas (10.8%) and certificates (18.9%).

-Educational participation was notably high, with 30.4% of residents currently enrolled in formal education as of the 2016 census.
-This included 10.2% in primary education, 8.4% in secondary education, and 5.8% pursuing tertiary education.
+Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+This includes 10.2% in primary education, 8.4% in secondary education, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education